omeka/classic-enduser/docs/Content/Items.md

 title: Managing Items 2.0
 ---

-Items are building blocks in Omeka.
+Items are building blocks in Omeka Classic.
 To build your digital collections website, you must first add items.

 Before Adding Items
 ---------------------------------------------------------------